Cleaning Business Insurance and Bonding

 • Client contracts

-What protection can janitorial bonds provide for cleaning businesses?
+What does a janitorial bond cover for cleaning businesses?

 Employee theft of money or property

 A janitorial bond is a business service bond that protects customers from theft by a dishonest employee.
-It covers losses if an employee steals items or money from a client while cleaning a home or business.
+It covers losses if a pool cleaner, janitor, or house cleaner steals items or money from a client while cleaning a home or business.

 This type of commercial crime insurance doesn’t cover damage to a client’s property, only theft.
 It directly reimburses a client for the loss.